 Fox, Michael V. Character and Ideology in the Book of Esther.
 Grand Rapids, MI: W.B.
 Eerdmans 2001.

 Levenson, Jon, D. Esther: A Commentary.
 Louisville, KY: Westminster John Knox 1997.

 Meyers, Carol, General Editor.
 Women in Scripture.
-New York: 2000.
+Boston: Houghton Mifflin, 2000.

 White, Sidnie A. “Esther.”
-Women’s Bible Commentary, edited by Carol A. Newsom and Sharon H. Ringe, 124–129.
+In Women’s Bible Commentary, edited by Carol A. Newsom and Sharon H. Ringe, 124–129.
 Louisville, KY: Westminster John Knox Press, 1992; expanded edition, 1998.